 4. Mechanical Cutting

 Mechanical cutting applies abrasive force or mechanical motion to cut through materials.
 In this method, materials from a workpiece are removed through shearing or slicing action, rather than melting or vaporizing the material as in some other cutting methods.
 Depending on the tool or technique being used, the cutting process can vary.
 Generally, it involves the application of force to a cutting tool that is brought into direct contact with the workpiece or material of choice.
 The cutting tool may cut with a reciprocating motion, rotating motion, or move along a linear path during the cutting process.
-This method can be utilized for cutting many different materials which include: plastics, metals, composites, and wood.
+This method can be used for cutting a wide range of materials, including plastics, metals, composites, and wood.

-In most cases, mechanical cutting can be a more affordable option compared to other methods of cutting such as laser cutting.
-Weighing up the pros and cons of mechanical cutting versus laser cutting, laser cutting shines more in its ability to give more precise detail and greater speed while mechanical cutting offers advantages in terms of cost and flexibility in certain applications.
-A hacksaw, reciprocating saw, and circular saw cost around $6–$40, $30–$95, and $150 respectively.
+In most cases, mechanical cutting can be a more affordable option compared to other methods of cutting, such as laser cutting.
+Weighing up the pros and cons of mechanical cutting versus laser cutting, laser cutting shines more in its ability to give more precise detail and greater speed.
+In contrast, mechanical cutting offers advantages in terms of cost and flexibility in certain applications.
+A hacksaw, reciprocating saw, and circular saw cost around $6–$40, $30–$95, and $150, respectively.

 5. Traditional Cutting

 Traditional cutting is a primitive or unsophisticated method of cutting.
-The cutting process employs the use of knives, scissors, saws, or shears to separate materials along a desired line or shape.
+The cutting process utilizes knives, scissors, saws, or shears to separate materials along a desired line or shape.
 It is a manual cutting process that involves applying force to the workpiece to separate it or create a desired effect.
 The materials that can be cut with traditional cutting methods depend on the specific tool being used, but they generally include metals, plastics, and wood.
-Traditional cutting is relatively inexpensive compared to other more sophisticated methods such as laser cutting.
+Traditional cutting is relatively inexpensive compared to other, more sophisticated methods such as laser cutting.
 A handsaw can be purchased for $4.

 Which Alternative Cutter Is Almost the Same as Laser Cutting?